loanmarket/career-ladder/Engineering.md

 - I consistently write code with testability, readability, edge cases and errors in mind.
 - I promote behaviours that allow the team to release, monitor and debug a feature in production.
 - I can interpret and clarify technical and business requirements.
-- I am comfortable creating a baseline product from scratch for others to build on.
+- I am comfortable creating a baseline feature or repository from scratch for others to build on.
 - I am proficient with my tools and the core building blocks used by our team.
 - I know how to make pragmatic decisions in order to ship a feature.
 - I am comfortable standing up a build and delivery pipeline.